 - Are there better ways to reach that audience with my message?

 Asking these five questions will help you determine if a book is, in fact, the best tool to further your business goals.
 Once you’ve concluded that a book is a good idea for your business, then you can start to ask the questions that will lead you to the content, design and distribution decisions for your book.
-Also, check out our newest online coaching program, Aspiring Author to Published Pro.
+Also, check out our newest online programs, Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.